edulify/play-currency-converter-module.edulify.com/README.md

 # play-currency-converter-module

 This is a play module for currency conversion.
+The current version (1.1.5) is compatible with play-2.2.
+For compatibility with play version 2.1.x use the module version 1.1.4.

 Currently, the module is using the [Get Exchange Rates](http://www.getexchangerates.com/) service to made the conversion.